- Access expires at

 Every customer has an option of requesting a cancellation.
 They enter a 'cancellation reason' and request their transaction to be reversed.
 Based on the reason and its validity, Cleeng will approve or reject a cancellation request.
-In some cases, Cleeng will consult the publisher for final judgement.
+In some cases, Cleeng will consult the Broadcaster for final judgement.

 This occurs when a bank/PSP forces Cleeng to pay back money to a customer.
 A chargeback triggers a 'cancellation' automatically.